x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/manage-database-copies.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: 28cedf1d-365a-4e36-b2ba-6bf81af8684f
-description: "Summary: Learn about managing mailbox database copies in the Mailbox server in Exchange Server."
+description: "Summary: Learn about managing mailbox database copies in the Mailbox server in Exchange Server 2016 or 2019."
 ---

 # Manage mailbox database copies

- **Summary**: Learn about managing mailbox database copies in the Mailbox server in Exchange 2016 or Exchange 2019.

 In Exchange Server, you can use the Exchange Management Console (EAC) or the Exchange Management Shell to add mailbox database copies after a database availability group (DAG) has been created, configured, and populated with Mailbox server members.

 ## Managing database copies